Want to raise an independent, active learner? Stock up on notebooks, and teach your child efficient ways to use them.

 Indicate when information is non-essential or informal

-Go over this list of verbal and non-verbal teaching cues with your child; this awareness will help your child organise his or her notes, as well as distinguish between essential and non-essential information for note taking.
+Go over verbal and non-verbal teaching cues with your child; this awareness will help your child organise his or her notes, as well as distinguish between essential and non-essential information for note taking.
 You can watch short, informative lectures, such as TED-Ed talks, to identify cues together.

-2) Don’t transcribe.
 Teach your child the difference between transcribing and a note taking: A transcriber records everything he hears verbatim, while a note taker processes the information, differentiates between main ideas and supporting evidence, and draws conclusions.
-Let your child watch this fun animated video as an introduction to good note-taking habits.

 Identify key points and highlight them with coloured pens, or by circling/underlining.